-HAIR – Boys hair length may not exceed the bottom edge of the collar.
-Sweatbands, curlers, bandanas, picks, or other headgear are not allowed.
+HAIR – Sweatbands, curlers, bandanas, picks, or other headgear are not allowed.
 No colored hair, such as green, blue, etc. No distracting hair styles, such as Mohawks, words, lines, designs, etc. cut into the hair.

 HATS/SUNGLASSES – Students may wear hats during PE classes only.
 Sunglasses are not permitted.

-JEWELRY – Boys are not permitted to wear earrings and girls’ earrings (one per ear) must be small.
+JEWELRY – Earrings (one per ear) must be small.
 Bracelets and large necklace pendants are not allowed.
 Small link chain necklaces may be worn under the uniform shirt.
 Jewelry may not distract from the educational focus.

-MAKEUP – No makeup is to be worn by any student.
+MAKEUP AND NAILS – No makeup or fake fingernails are to be worn by any student.

 School Administration will determine if clothing is appropriate for school and complies with district rules.
 For more information, please refer to the Code of Student Conduct for a copy of the student dress code.

 DRESS DOWN DAYS – Students may wear any attire that complies with the PCSB dress code, found in the Student Code of Conduct.
 (For example….
 No short shorts, bike/tight bottoms, bare midriff, tank tops, etc.) Tennis shoes are still required on all dress down days.